xxfoundation/elixxir-gateway/README.md

 # address without a port.
 (Default "0.0.0.0")
 listeningAddress: ""

-# The public IPv4 address of the Gateway, as reported to the network, to be
+# The public IPv4 address of the Gateway, as reported to the network.
+When not
-# used instead of dynamically looking up Gateway's own IP address via pinging
+# set, external IP address lookup services are used to set this value.
+If a
-# external services.
-If a port is not included, then the port from the port flag
-# is used instead.
+# port is not included, then the port from the port flag is used instead.
 overridePublicIP: ""

 # The IP address of the Node that the Gateway communicates with.
 Expects an IPv4